Elliptic complex on the Grassmannian of oriented 2-planes: PCS-structures of Grassmannian type

-(2) There is a unique Lie contact structure of type $(\tilde\G,\tilde\gP)$ with the underlying contact distribution $H$ that is determined by: \begin{itemize} \item $\cG_0^c\ra\cm$ is the underlying $\tilde\G_0$-principal bundle. \item the Reeb field $\xi$ associated to $\alpha$ is a transversal infinitesimal symmetry of the Lie contact structure. \item there is a PCS-quotient $q_0:\ccG_0\ra\cG_0$ by $\xi$ which covers $q$ where $\ccG_0\ra\cm$ is the $\G_0$-principal bundle of underlying Lie contact structure of type $(\G,\gP)$. \end{itemize} \end{thm}
+Then $\tcp_0:\cG_0^c\ra\cm$ is the principal bundle of a Lie contact structure of type $(\tilde\G,\tilde\gP)$ with the underlying contact distribution $H:=\ker(\alpha)$ and the Reeb field $\xi$ associated to $\alpha$ is a transversal infinitesimal symmetry of the Lie contact structure. \end{prop} \begin{proof} As we have seen above, there is the $\G_0$-principal bundle $\cG_0'\ra\cm$ underlying $\cG_0^c\ra\cm$ and conversely, $\cG_0^c\ra\cm$ is a lift of the $\G_0$-principal bundle to structure group $\tilde\G_0$.
+Hence, it is enough to show that $\cG_0'\ra\cm$ is the principal bundle of a Lie contact structure of type $(\G,\gP)$ with underlying contact distribution $H=\ker(\alpha)$ and that $\xi$ is an transversal infinitesimal symmetry.
+But this follows from Lemma \ref{lemma compatible circle bundle} and Remark \ref{remark construction of lift} since we know that the bundle $\cG_0'\ra\cm$ is isomorphic to $q^\ast\cG_0\ra\cm$. \end{proof}